PranavSriram18/genai_foundations/docs/series/moe.md

 shared expert caching, and router replication each introduce additional complexity and possible interactions with other aspects of implementation and analysis.

-### 3.2 Modeling Challenges: Manifold Partitioning, Specialization, and Dead Experts
+### 3.2 Experts, Manifold Partitioning, and a Fishing Analogy
 TODO - this part needs substantial changes
 The promise of MoE rests on <span class="term">expert specialization</span>.
 Specialization fails when <span class="term">dead experts</span> emerge from gradient starvation, when a few experts monopolize traffic, or when routing boundaries jitter so much that experts cannot settle on stable roles.
 Classic <span class="term">auxiliary load-balancing losses</span> spread utilization but can corrupt token–expert affinities and weaken specialization.
 Temperature, entropy, and EMA schedules trade exploration against lock-in.
 Capacity limits force second-best choices when the top expert is full, which can help exploration but also increase variance.
 A <span class="term">shared expert</span> can backstop quality, yet too much shared capacity reduces pressure to specialize.
 Curriculum and post-training shift the data manifold, moving Voronoi-like boundaries and destabilizing routes unless the router adapts.